-This closure will force families with children who need to be hospitalized to drive to Oakland, Santa Clara, or Roseville, and will affect all families with children under age 18 from Hayward, Fremont, Union City, San Lorenzo, San Leandro, and Castro Valley.
+This closure forces families with children who need to be hospitalized to drive to Oakland, Santa Clara, or Roseville, and will affect all families with children under age 18 from Hayward, Fremont, Union City, San Lorenzo, San Leandro, and Castro Valley.

-Kaiser's short-sighted decision could result in families being forced to take additional time off work, spending more time away from their other children, and paying more in commuting and local lodging costs.
+Kaiser's short-sighted decision will result in families being forced to take additional time off work, spending more time away from their other children, and paying more in commuting and local lodging costs.

-Nurses and other community leaders are strongly opposed to this planned closure.
+Nurses and other community leaders were strongly opposed to this planned closure.